square/metrics/README.md

 from -2hr to now
 ```

-Or maybe you want to find application CPU usage vs allocated across your cluster.
+Or maybe you want to compare cpus used vs allocated across your cluster for a particular application

 ```
 inspect.cgroup.cpustat.usage | aggregate.sum,